Do I need a referral from my GP?

 How long will it take?

 There’s no standard length of time as everyone is unique.
 It depends on what you bring and what we might discover along the way.
 We can work short term for 6 sessions and with others, who want to make profound changes in their lives, for several years.
 The choice is yours.

 Would I need to come every week?

 Sessions ideally take place weekly, same day & time but we appreciate life is busy with many of us needing flexible appointments.
 Your therapist will work with you here.

 General hours are 10am - 8.00pm Monday - Thursday.

 Can I really talk about anything?

 Absolutely.
-We are committed to providing a confidential, non-judgemental space for you to eventually feel comfortable enough to talk about whatever is troubling you - no matter how 'bad' or 'wrong' it might feel to you.
+I am committed to providing a confidential, non-judgemental space for you to eventually feel comfortable enough to talk about whatever is troubling you - no matter how 'bad' or 'wrong' it might feel to you.
 We will take it slowly and I will be guided by you.